Columbian Kentucky Bourbon

 San Francisco, California

-You can’t miss this great looking amber fifth embossed with a profile of Christopher Columbus sitting on our museum shelves.
+You can’t miss this great looking amber fifth embossed with a profile of Christopher Columbus sitting in our Spirits Gallery on a shelf.
 With pronounced raised copy, the Columbian Bourbon is typically found in amber and clear glass.
 The amber examples are pretty rare and come with a tooled top.
-The clear examples come with both an applied top and tooled top.
+The clear examples come with both an applied top and a tooled top.
 There is actually an example of a clear bottle where the Columbus profile is facing right.

-Like the popular Christopher Columbus Day parade each year in New York City, many cities in the United States celebrate the anniversary of his discovery of America.
-We see this in San Francisco in 1903 when the The Garibaldi Guard Mutual Aid Society held a parade that started at Garibaldi Hall with a brass marching band led by the Girabaldi Guard members who were dressed in their handscome scarlet uniforms.
-The parade made its way along Broadway, Dupont and Filbert Streets, Montgomery Avenue and Kearny Street where it ended.
-From there, the ceremony moved to Glen Park where a grand program had been arranged consisting of dancing and booths for playing tombola, a lottery-style board game which originated in Southern Italy.
-The highlight of the event was keynote oration by Fiorenzo Cavagnaro.
+Like the popular Christopher Columbus Day parade, each year in New York City, many cities in the United States celebrates the anniversary of his discovery of America.
+We see this in San Francisco in 1903 when The Garibaldi Guard Mutual Aid Society held a parade that started at Garibaldi Hall with a brass marching band led by the Garibaldi Guard members who were dressed in their handsome scarlet uniforms.
+The parade made its way along Broadway, Dupont and Filbert Streets, Montgomery Avenue, and Kearny Street where it ended.
+From there, the ceremony moved to Glen Park where a grand program had been arranged consisting of dancing and booths for playing tombola, a lottery-style board game that originated in Southern Italy.
+The highlight of the event was the keynote oration by Fiorenzo Cavagnaro.

-Newspaper accounting say that Mr. Cavagnaro’s address was most forcible and that he was vociferously applauded as he spoke on the trials that beset Columbus in his voyage to the new world.
+Newspaper accounting says that Mr. Cavagnaro’s address was most forcible and that he was vociferously applauded as he spoke on the trials that beset Columbus in his voyage to the new world.
 It is really no wonder that the Columbian Bourbon is embossed with the Christopher Columbus bust.
-Beneath the embossing is the proud initials, ‘F. Fiorenzo, San Francisco, Cal.’
+Beneath the embossing is the proud embossed copy reading, ‘F. Fiorenzo, San Francisco, Cal.’